MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/branding-sharepoint-online-sites-modern-experience.md

 When you brand a [SharePoint hub site](https://support.office.com/article/fe26ae84-14b7-45b6-a6d1-948b3966427f), you can set it so the site branding is applied to any sites that [associate with it](https://support.office.com/article/ae0009fd-af04-4d3d-917d-88edb43efc05).
 This includes any site theme or site design used by the hub site.
 This allows you to apply common navigation and branding across a set of sites and use accent colors to emphasize elements that need to stand out.

 > [!NOTE]
-> Custom themes in SharePoint *will not* automatically apply to group-connected team sites that are associated to a hub that has a custom theme applied.
-For group-connected team sites, you need to manually apply the custom theme.
+> Custom themes and logos in SharePoint *will not* automatically apply to group-connected team sites that are associated to a hub that has a custom theme applied.
+For group-connected team sites, you need to manually apply the custom theme or logo.

 ## Classic experience vs. modern experience